 Okay, one last thing before I end this video.
-With this new capability in Jarvis there’s an almost unlimited amount of capability here.
+With this new capability in Jasper there’s an almost unlimited amount of capability here.
 It’s up to your imagination now.

 I maintain a compendium of interesting use cases over on the AI Content Dojo website.
 Where members of the AI Content Dojo FB group and I experiment and share our interesting finds.